NickZward/Personal-Projects/Supermarket Sales/README.md

-# Project 1: Supermarket sales.
+# Project 1: Supermarket sales

 This project aims to analyze supermarket sales data to gain insights into sales trends and customer behavior using SQL.
 SQL (Structured Query Language) is a powerful tool for managing and querying large datasets, making it an ideal method for analyzing data.